Bone marrow transplant in Iran / Tehran

 Risks and complications

-Bone marrow transplant is a very important medical procedure and increases the risk of contracting the following diseases:
+Bone marrow transplant is a very important and complex medical procedure that can affect the immune system and overall body function.

 The above symptoms are usually short-term, but the mentioned symptoms are often short-term, but bone marrow transplant can cause complications.
 Whether these things apply to you also depends on various complications, such as: